-The weighted average ESG score of the ELEVA European Multi Opportunities Fund long pocket has to be higher (i.e. better) than the average ESG score of its initial investment universe.
+The weighted average ESG score of the ELEVA Global Bonds Opportunities Fund long pocket has to be higher (i.e. better) than the average ESG score of its initial investment universe.

-The weight of issuers analysed and scored on ESG criteria must be higher than 90% of the invested pocket (i.e. equities, corporate and sovereign bonds, long single name FDIs, money market instruments).
-The 10% tolerance (companies/assets with no ESG score) will be but not exclusively used for, among others, IPOs.
-Other instruments and products such as index FDIs, UCITS and Other UCIs, or equity basket swaps, are excluded from the calculation perimeter.
+The weight of issuers analysed and scored on ESG criteria must be higher than 90% of the invested pocket (i.e. corporate and sovereign bonds, long single name FDIs, money market instruments).
+Index FDIs, UCITS and Other UCIs, are excluded from the calculation perimeter.

-The Sub-Fund's investment process for listed issuers (including equities and corporate bonds) counts 3 steps being based on a combination of non-financial and financial criteria.
+The Sub-Fund's investment process for listed issuers of corporate bonds counts 3 steps being based on a combination of non-financial and financial criteria.